 A legend in the game of football wears a legendary name in denim - Wrangler.
-Brett doesn't settle for anything less than the maximum comfort of Wrangler Five Star® Premium Denim when he is off the field.
-Wrangler delivers with our unique U-Shape construction and, now, our new Advanced Comfort style that flexes four ways for all-day comfort that moves with you.
+Brett doesn't settle for anything less than the maximum comfort of our new Wrangler® Advanced Comfort styles when he is off the field.
+Wrangler delivers style that flexes four ways for all-day comfort that moves with you.

 One of football's greatest is comfortable in Wrangler.

 Brett Favre was born in Gulfport, Mississippi, and raised in the small town of Kiln.
 He is the second of four children and attended Hancock North Central High School where he played baseball and football.
 Favre started for the Hancock North Central baseball team as an eighth-grader and earned five varsity letters.
 He played quarterback, lineman, strong safety, placekicker and punter in a primarily option, run-oriented offense coached by his father, Irvin Favre.